jamesocoder/myProjects/docker/vite_ts/README.md

 - [ ] Practice deploying with Kubernetes
 - [ ] Add code to [the backend](./back/src/main.ts) that prevents direct connections from unauthorized origins
     - Investigate [helmetjs](https://github.com/helmetjs/helmet) as a security option
+- [ ] Investigate mounting node_modules to a volume to share common dependencies among the different containers
+    - This has the potential to dramatically reduce the size of the dev containers by removing duplicate installations of shared dependencies

 ## How to run